google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

 Watching for changes to a geolocation is not a free operation.
-While operating systems might be introducing platform features to let applications hook in to the geo subsystem, you as a web developer have no idea what support the user's device has for monitoring the user's location, and, while you're watching a position, you are engaging the device in a lot of extra processing.
+While operating systems might be introducing platform features to let applications hook in to the geo subsystem, you, as a web developer, have no idea what support the user's device has for monitoring the user's location, and, while you're watching a position, you are engaging the device in a lot of extra processing.